Exchange Programme for

 learn from the best

-Recent advances in diagnostic and interventional neuroradiology have rapidly expanded the range of applications of this subspecialty.
-The programme offers an opportunity to complement subspecialisation training in neuroradiology or an existing structured fellowship programme, through exchange, in this field of radiology.
-Through three months of training the trainee will be provided with intense modular training in neuroradiology and will be supervised by a specialised tutor in a pre-selected, highly esteemed, academic training centre in Europe.
+Recent advances in diagnostic and interventional neuroradiology have expanded the range of subspecialty applications .
+The programme offers an opportunity to complement subspecialisation training in neuroradiology or an existing structured fellowship programme.
+The trainee will receive three months of modular training in neuroradiology and will be supervised by a specialised tutor in a pre-selected world-class academic training centre in Europe.
+The list of available training centres will be published shortly before applications open.

 To apply, please